vebbling/vebbling/README.md

 ### Rendering Templates

-Valval used a whole new idea to implement the template function; inspired by [Vue's](https://github.com/vuejs/vue) system.
+Vebbling used a whole new idea to implement the template function; inspired by [Vue's](https://github.com/vuejs/vue) system.

 Has the following advantages: